-- 12.19 While there is no single or definitive way to conduct training, the critical requirement is that training is adequate and relevant to those being trained and that the content of the training reflects good practice. - 12.20 The guiding principle of all AML and CFT training should be to encourage relevant employees, irrespective of their level of seniority, to understand and accept their responsibility to contribute to the protection of the operator against the risks of ML and FT.
+12.19 While there is no single or definitive way to conduct training, the critical requirement is that training is adequate and relevant to those being trained and that the content of the training reflects good practice.

+12.20 The guiding principle of all AML and CFT training should be to encourage relevant employees, irrespective of their level of seniority, to understand and accept their responsibility to contribute to the protection of the operator against the risks of ML, FT and the risks of breaching TFS and PF sanctions.